g2-tracking

 A Vendor’s Compliance with Security Standards

+Clarify that vendor compliance needs to align not only with industry standards but also with your organization’s specific security requirements.
 The regulatory landscape trumps any other benefit, feature, or act of good faith a vendor can provide.
+Ensure that vendors understand and comply with applicable standards such as HIPAA, PCI-DSS, or GDPR, depending on the nature of the data and the industry.
 This is the most black-and-white criterion within an assessment.
 If they do not comply with specific regulatory requirements that you are subject to, it’s a no-brainer; you cannot take on the risk.
 In fact, in the event of any breaches and/or security violations, the liability will fall onto your shoulders (and reputation).
 Therefore, determine the specific security standards for your industry or the type of data shared with the vendor (e.g., ISO 27001, NIST Cybersecurity Framework, GDPR).

 A Vendor’s Incident Response Capabilities

+It’s critical to assess the vendor’s preparedness for handling incidents effectively.
 It’s important to remember that there are no incident-proof security measures.
-Sooner or later, something will slip through the cracks due to external threats or internal vulnerabilities.
 The saving grace?
 Your incident response plan.
 Yours may be down to a t, but what about service providers and third-party vendors?
 Measuring the incident response capabilities of your vendor is a critical part of risk management and due diligence.
 Be sure to investigate how their plan (if any) aligns with yours.

 This means inquiring about their process for detecting, reporting, and responding to security incidents.
 Then, why not put it to the test?
 Assess their communication strategy during a security breach and their ability to coordinate with your team.